traefik/traefik/docs/content/providers/docker.md

-If the parameter is set to `true`, it allows the creation of an empty [servers load balancer](../routing/services/index.md#servers-load-balancer) if the targeted docker service is not in a [healthy state](https://docs.docker.com/engine/reference/builder/#healthcheck).
+If the parameter is set to `true`, it allows the creation of an empty [servers load balancer](../routing/services/index.md#servers-load-balancer) if the corresponding docker containers are not in a [healthy state](https://docs.docker.com/engine/reference/builder/#healthcheck).
-With HTTP services,
-this results in `503` HTTP responses instead of `404` ones.
+This results in `503` HTTP responses instead of `404` ones.

 ```yaml tab="File (YAML)"
 providers: